 - d. relevant UMMZ Bird Division voucher specimen catalog numbers, tissue collection numbers and an acknowledgement of UMMZ be included in publications

-- e. a file of UMMZ catalog numbers with the corresponding GenBank numbers be sent to the collection manager
+- e. a file of UMMZ catalog numbers with the corresponding NCBI accession numbers be sent to the collection manager

-- f. two reprints be sent to our collections manager
+- f. a digital reprint of the final publication be sent to our collections manager

 For loans of specimens, please contact the Bird Division Collection Manager, Janet Hinshaw (email@example.com), University of Michigan, Ann Arbor, Michigan 48109-1079 USA.